AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 `delete-activity`

 Accidentally added an activity?
-You can quickly delete activities by using the following command.
+You can quickly delete any type of activity including run, swims and cycles by using the following command.

 **Syntax:**